Last updated: 19 April 2026

-Let’s differentiate between what is practical and what is possible.
-Although the concept is alarming, “research points to a much calmer reality”.
-Beneath this growing concern, there is a different story emerging in terms of physics and engineering limits, which reveals a more nuanced reality.
+Let’s separate what is practical from what is possible.
+Although the concept is alarming, research points to a much calmer reality.
+Beneath the growing concern lies a different story rooted in physics and engineering limits, one that reveals a more nuanced picture than the headlines suggest.

 The Two Quantum Threats from Quantum Computers